Connect with us

 The fund, which is raising Sh61 billion, said over Sh20 billion will be invested into the local real estate sector.

-According to Xterra, 50 per cent of the amount raised will be invested in retail properties, 19 per cent will go towards development of office spaces, 28 per cent in hotels while the remaining three per cent will be invested in industrial properties.
+According to Xterra, 50 per cent of the amount raised will be invested in retail properties, 19 per cent will go towards the development of office spaces, 28 per cent in hotels and the remaining three per cent will be invested in industrial properties.

 The fund said it would partner with local real estate firms AMS Properties and Hass Consult to develop properties worth Sh10 billion using equity financing.